stakahama/sie-env400/README.md

 9. <a href="http://rawgit.com/stakahama/aprl-env400-assignment/master/contents/09_extremevals.html" target="_blank">Extreme values: detection and accommodation</a>
 10. <a href="http://rawgit.com/stakahama/aprl-env400-assignment/master/contents/10_wind.html" target="_blank">Considering meteorology (wind directions)</a>

+Notes on the using R with this course:

-We recommend interfacing with R through [RStudio](http://rstudio.com/), which you can also download on your own machine.
+* Unless you already have a favorite text editor or IDE, we recommend interfacing with R through [RStudio](http://rstudio.com/), which you can also download on your own machine.
 You can set `Sessions -> Set Working Directory -> To Source File Location` so that input/output of files will be managed through this working directory on your computer.

-The R code in this module is partially written with pedagogical intentions, so may not be the most efficient.
+* The R code in this module is partially written with pedagogical intentions, so may not be the most efficient.
+* Calls to `library(dplyr)` and `library(ggplot2)` shown in these examples can now be replaced with `library(tidyverse)`, and formatting functions within the `reshape2` package can be replaced with dplyr functions (e.g., `gather()` and `spread()`).

+The module complements [lectures](https://moodle.epfl.ch/course/view.php?id=13241) on the mechanisms of emission, atmospheric chemical processes, and measurement techniques for these pollutants drawn from seminal textbooks on the subject:

+* Cooper, C. David, and Alley, F. C. *Air Pollution Control: A Design Approach*.
+Waveland Press Inc., 2011.
+* Finlayson-Pitts, Barbara J., and Pitts Jr., James N. *Chemistry of the Upper and Lower Atmosphere: Theory, Experiments, and Applications*.
+Academic Press, 1999.
+* Flagan, Richard C. and Seinfeld, John H. *Fundamentals of Air Pollution Engineering*.
+Prentice Hall, Inc., New Jersey, 1988.
+Available online: http://authors.library.caltech.edu/25069/
+* Friedlander, Sheldon K. *Smoke, Dust, and Haze: Fundamentals of Aerosol Dynamics*.
+Oxford University Press, 2000.
+* Jacob, Daniel Introduction to Atmospheric Chemistry.
+Princeton University Press, 1999.
+Available online: http://acmg.seas.harvard.edu/people/faculty/djj/book/
+* Hinds, William C. *Aerosol Technology: Properties, Behavior, and Measurement of Airborne Particles*.
+Wiley, 1999.
+* Kulkarni, Pramod, Baron, Paul A., and Willeke, Klaus. *Aerosol Measurement: Principles, Techniques, and Applications*.
+John Wiley & Sons, 2011.
+* Seinfeld, John H. and Pandis, Spyros N. *Atmospheric Chemistry and Physics: From Air Pollution to Climate Change*.
+John Wiley & Sons, 3rd ed., New York, 2016.
+* Wark, Keith, Warner, Cecil F., and Davis, Wayne T. *Air Pollution: Its Origin and Control*.
+Addison-Wesley, 3rd ed., 1998.